 Our Maths classes are welcoming, safe environments, where students know that they can contribute to discussions, share ideas and ask questions to enhance or further their learning.

-In Key Stage 3, our current curriculum is organised into Units, covering Number, Algebra, Shape, Space and Measures and Data Handling; the following is an example of one of the units covered.
+In Key Stage 3, our current curriculum is organised into Units, covering Number, Algebra, Shape, Space and Measures and Data Handling.

 Our Scheme of Work at Key Stage 4 is organised into 5 terms.
 We follow the Mathematics and Mathematics Numeracy WJEC specifications for Higher, Intermediate and Foundation Tiers.
 A copy of the specifications can be found on the WJEC website.